Energy-positive soaring using transient turbulent fluctuations

 where the expectation is over wind configurations encountered along the glider's trajectory from $t$ to $t+\Delta t$ with boundary condition $V(H_{t+d \Delta t}) = 0$.
 The optimal action is the one that attains the maximum over the set $\mathcal{A}$ of all possible actions that the glider can take.
 The expectation implicitly contains the `propagator', i.e., the conditional probability density of the wind velocity at a new location, $P(\bm{w}_{t'} | H_t,\bm{r}_{t'})$ for $t' > t$.
 Computing the optimal action is generally challenging due to the evaluation of the exponential number ($\sim |\mathcal{A}|^d$) of possible future paths and the wind configurations encountered along these paths.
-We now describe three simplifications made to derive an efficient, online algorithm from the general expression Eq.~\eqref{eq:bellman} (see SM.IV \& SM.V for full details).
+We now describe three simplifications made to derive an efficient, online algorithm from the general expression Eq.~\eqref{eq:bellman}.

 First, we observe that the glider's future trajectory and energy gain have approximately a linear dependence on $\bm{w}$ if $w$ is much smaller than the typical airspeed of the glider ($w \ll v_c$).
-Since the flow is defined by its second-order statistics in Eq.~\eqref{eq:cov}, it is a Gaussian process.
+Since the flow is defined by its second-order statistics in Eq.~\eqref{eq:covariance_fun}, it is a Gaussian process.
 We perform Gaussian process regression to predict wind velocities in future time and locations with given history $H_t$, and then we compute the expected energy gain along a large number of paths (here, $10^4$ paths).